mozilla/slow_regression_detection/README.md

 The plot on the left shows comparisons of different days in the dataset.
 The reference date was 'today,' and the comparison dates were 7 days ago, 14 days ago, and the last day of the 2 previous versions (version 74 and 75).
 Using the MCMC samples, it's possible with the query to subtract today's samples from the samples for 7 days ago, and get a probability distribution over the difference in performance between the days.
 A threshold can then be chosen for alerting (say, when there's an 80% chance that we're worse today than we were last week).

-?
-A fact that complicates the layout of this __ is that a separate model is built

 ## The intermediate tables